joaopandolfi/bilbo-baggins/README.md

 # Bilbo Baggins
-This repo is another bilbo lsd travel
+This repo is another bilbo lsd trip

-Not have nothing interesting here
+There is nothing interesting here